James01010101/YouTube_Shorts_Video_Editing/README.md

 Src -
 this is where all my code and styling files go that need to be compiled and processed first.

+Video Editing
+Audio - Xuggle (based on FFmpeg) or JCodec
+Video -
+Text - AWT and Swing

+Use BufferedImage and ImageIO to store images and render each out individually into png frames